Legal Header

 Oil sands mining involves excavating oil sands using trucks and shovels and transporting it to extraction plants to separate the bitumen from the sand.
 Large amounts of readily available water are needed for processing and upgrading facilities to separate bitumen from Alberta's oil sands.

-Of all the extraction methods, oil sands mining uses the most nonsaline water.
+Oil sands mining uses more nonsaline water than any other extraction technology.
 Nonsaline water is preferred because it dilutes the salt in the oil sands and enhances the bitumen separation process.

 What is make-up water for an oil sands mining project?

-Make-up water is nonsaline water used in bitumen extraction and processing when companies need more water than can be recycled from tailings and storage ponds.
+In oil sands mining, make-up water is nonsaline water used in bitumen extraction and processing when companies need more water than can be recycled from tailings and storage ponds.
+Make-up water consists of Athabasca River water, groundwater, and surface runoff that collects within a project's footprint.

-The lower Athabasca River is the primary source of make-up water for oil sands mining.
-Despite the industry's dependence on this river for nonsaline water, companies withdraw significantly less water than the weekly limits set by Alberta Environment and Parks.
+The Athabasca River is the primary source of make-up water for oil sands mining.
+Despite the industry's dependence on this river for nonsaline water, companies withdraw significantly less water than the weekly limits set by Alberta Environment and Protected Areas.

 Make-up water also comes from groundwater and surface runoff within a mine site.